LiyrAstroph/BRAINS/docs/getting_started.rst

 .. code-block:: bash

     -h or --help
 		print help information.
 	-p or --post_proc
 		only do posterior processing.
 	-r or --restart
 		restart from the backup.
 	-t or --temperature or --temp
-        specify tempering temperature in posterior processing, e.g., ``-t 2``, ``--temperature 2``, or ``--temp 2``.
+		specify tempering temperature in posterior processing.
 	-s or --seed
-        set a seed for the random number generator, e.g., ``-s 100`` or ``--seed 100`` -c or --recalc_info
+		set a seed for the random number generator.
+	-c or --recalc_info
 		only do posterior processing, but recalculate the posterior sample information.
 	-e or --exam_prior
 		examine the priors.
 	-v or --version
 		print version.
 	-n or --para_name
 		print parameter name.
+	-l or --load_prior
+		load parameter prior from an input file.

 For example, if one wants to redo posterior processing with a different temperature, say 10 (the default is 1), one may use the command